viezel/filament-tour/README.md

     //Override the default progress text: "{{current}} of {{total}}" ->progressText(string $progressText)

+     //Set a custom class for custom theming ->popoverClass(string $popoverClass)

     // Set the tour visible or not ->visible(bool|Closure $visible = true)